sporto/elm-tutorial/070_routing/router.md

 ```

-The code should be clear from the comments.
+Please read the comments to understand what this code does.
+It should be clear from the comments.

 In this module we:

 - define actions that can happen when a location changes, see `Action`
 - define available views, see `AvailableViews`